zzenB/Document-Analyzer/README.md

 **🗎 Document Analyzer**
 ===============
-Group 6 SE AOL Project.
-Coded using Python.
+SE Project.
+Document Analyzer/Summarizer using langchain for RAG purpose.
+Coded only using Python.
 Based on pixegami video's for base code (heavily modified).
 Requires **Ollama** for local models and **OpenAI API** for online models<br>
 To run the source code:
 1. Clone the project `git clone https://github.com/zzenB/Document-Analyzer.git`